TCQian/GaussianVideo/README.md

-# GaussianVideo: Video Representation with 3D Gaussian Splatting
+# GaussianVideo: Video Representation Model Using Gaussian Splats for Efficient Storage and Rendering

 This repository contains the implementation for **GaussianVideo**, a method for representing and compressing videos using 3D Gaussian splatting.
 Videos are modeled as continuous volumes in space and time using parameterized Gaussian functions.